open-turo/action-setup-tools/README.md

 By default the action will look for a `.sdkmanrc` file in the root level directory.
 If present and if specifies a `java` version it will setup the sdkman environment to use that version of `java`, installing it if necessary.
-More information about `sdkman` can be found [here](https://sdkman.io/).
+If present and if specifies a `kotlin` version it will setup the sdkman environment to use that version of `kotlin`, installing it if necessary.
 Note that the java version identifier is an sdkman version identifier that includes a vendor identifier after a dash to indicate which vendor supplies the identified version.

-Note that because [sdkman](https://sdkman.io/) supports other tools like Kotlin, future support for additional tools via this Action is possible.
+More information about `sdkman` can be found [here](https://sdkman.io/).
+Note that because `sdkman` supports other tools, future support for additional tools via this Action is possible.

 ### Node.js